Here's why Holly Willoughby is not on This Morning and her absence explained

 Where is Holly today?
-Here's why Holly Willoughby is not on This Morning and her absence explained
+Here's why Holly Willoughby isn't on This Morning and her absence explained

 Holly Willoughby was missing from ITV This Morning show today – here’s why